chimukaC7/learning-nginx-2492317/Ch02/02_02-configure-locations-part-1/README.md

 Location directives allow the NGINX configuration to be extended based on the URI, or uniform resource indicator, that makes up the request being processed by the server.

+-extends the configuration based on the uniform resource indicator(URI) of the request being processed by the server -they can also be nested inside other location blocks

 [NGINX documentation for the location directive](http://nginx.org/en/docs/http/ngx_http_core_module.html#location)

 Location directives are formatted as blocks and are defined inside server blocks.
 They can also be nested inside other location blocks.